DataAnalyticsinStudentHands/DASH-Documentation/DASH Server Infrastructure/Useful-stuff-for-sysadmins.md

 `sudo /usr/sbin/lsof | grep deleted` check with lsof if there are files held open, space will not be freed until they are closed

+### Count number of files

+To count the number of files recursively in the current and all directories below it, use:

+`find . -type f | wc -l`

 ### Find out the size of tables